nxrighthere/ENet-CSharp/README.md

 ### Structures
 #### Address
-Contains a marshalled structure from the unmanaged side with host data and port number.
+Contains a marshalled structure with host data and port number.

 `Address.Port` set or get a port number.

 `Address.SetHost(string hostName)` set host name or an IP address (IPv4/IPv6).
 Returns 0 on success or < 0 on failure.

 #### Event
-Contains a marshalled structure from the unmanaged side with the event type, managed pointer to the peer, channel ID, user-supplied data, and managed pointer to the packet.
+Contains a marshalled structure with the event type, managed pointer to the peer, channel ID, user-supplied data, and managed pointer to the packet.

 `Event.Type` returns a type of the event.